MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/service-description.md

 ## Data back-up and retention

 Databases for Finance and Operations environments in the SaaS subscription are protected by automatic back-ups.
 Automatic back-ups are retained for 28 days for production environments (unless Microsoft performs a rollback) and 7 days for sandbox (Tier 2+) environments.
-A rollback of production may be performed in the event a failure occurs during any planned maintenance update specified in [planned maintenance responsibilities](service-description.md#planned-maintenance-responsibilities).
+A rollback of production may be performed in the event a failure occurs during any planned maintenance update.

 For more information about automatic back-ups, see [Automated backups - Azure SQL Database & SQL Managed Instance](/azure/azure-sql/database/automated-backups-overview?tabs=single-database).